 Check the 'Costs' section under the Application tab.

-Reciprocal exchange programs between the University of Iowa Lancaster University in Lancaster, England, allows undergraduate students to spend a semester or academic year fully integrated with their British peers in student housing and attending regular classes.
+The reciprocal exchange programs between the University of Iowa and Lancaster University in Lancaster, England, allows undergraduate students to spend a semester or academic year fully integrated with their British peers in student housing and attending regular classes.

 Under the reciprocal exchange agreement, University of Iowa students pay their regular UI tuition and fees to participate in this program.
 Room and board is comparable to Iowa costs in the Mayflower residence hall.
 Added expenses include airfare, a UI administrative fee, and similar costs as described in the Costs section of our website.